asekibaala/alx-system_engineering-devops/0x00-shell_basics/README.md

 # File:101-clean_emacs -Contains a script that :
 # that deletes all files in the current working directory that end with the character ~.

+# File:102-tree -Contains a script that :
+# that creates the directories .